CodeYourFuture/syllabus/docs/react/index.md

 ## Overall Learning Objectives - React module

-By the end of the three lessons & homework, students should be able to build a React application:
+By the end of the three lessons & homework, trainees should be able to build a React application:

 - Written with components
   - Appropriately composed/nested